Medical expert of the article

 What tests are needed?

-Without treatment Whipple's disease progresses and can be fatal.
-Various antibiotics are effective (eg, tetracycline, trimethoprim-sulfamethoxazole, chloramphenicol, ampicillin, penicillin, cephalosporins).
-One of the recommended regimens is: ceftriaxone (2 g IV daily) or procaine (1.2 million units IM once a day), or penicillin G (1.5-6 million units IV every 6 hours) together with streptomycin (1.0 g IM once a day for 10-14 days) and trimethoprim-sulfamethoxazole (160/800 mg orally 2 times a day for 1 year).
-Patients with an allergy to sulfonamides, these drugs can be replaced by oral administration of penicillin VK or ampicillin.
-Clinical improvement occurs quickly, fever and joint pain are resolved after a few days.
-Intestinal symptoms of Whipple's disease usually disappear within 1-4 weeks.
+Without treatment, Whipple's disease is progressive and can be fatal.
+Various antibiotics (eg, tetracycline, trimethoprim-sulfamethoxazole, chloramphenicol, ampicillin, penicillin, cephalosporins) are effective.
+One recommended regimen is ceftriaxone (2 g IV daily) or procaine (1.2 million U IM once daily) or penicillin G (1.5-6 million U IV every 6 hours) together with streptomycin (1.0 g IM once daily for 10-14 days) and trimethoprim-sulfamethoxazole (160/800 mg orally twice daily for 1 year).
+In patients with sulfonamide allergy, these drugs can be replaced by oral penicillin VK or ampicillin.
+Clinical improvement is rapid, with fever and joint pain resolving within a few days.
+The intestinal symptoms of Whipple's disease usually resolve within 1 to 4 weeks.

-Some authors do not recommend performing repeated biopsies of the small intestine, arguing that macrophages can persist for several years after treatment.
-However, other authors recommend a repeat biopsy after the first year of treatment.
+Some authors do not recommend repeat small bowel biopsies, citing the fact that macrophages may persist for several years after treatment.
+However, other authors recommend repeat biopsy after 1 year of treatment.
 In the latter case, electron microscopy is necessary to document the presence of bacilli (not just macrophages).
 Relapses of the disease are possible even after years.
-If relapse is suspected, a small bowel biopsy (regardless of organ or system damage) is necessary to verify the presence of free bacilli.
+If relapse is suspected, a small bowel biopsy (regardless of the organ or system involved) is necessary to verify the presence of free bacilli.